Best Hot Chocolate

 Homemade Hot Chocolate Ingredients

 - Milk: You can use dairy or dairy-free milk, including cashew milk, almond milk, or oat milk.
 The creamier the better!
-And since this recipe has sugar in it, I’d choose unsweetened store-bought milks.
+And since this recipe has sugar in it, I’d choose unsweetened milks (if you’re buying them from the store).

 - Chocolate: An essential ingredient for making hot chocolate!
-Whether you’re using bars or chips, just make sure to finely chop it.
+Whether you’re using semi-sweet bars or chips, just make sure to finely chop it.
+The the richness of the chocolate from milk chocolate to dark chocolate is really personal preference, but I have a few extra tips in a section below.

 - Cacao Powder: The cacao powder (or cocoa powder) plus the chocolate is what makes this recipe so phenomenal.
 Trust me, you need both.